player-ui/tools/devtools/plugins/desktop/basic/README.md

 ## Contributing

 We welcome contributions to the Player UI Devtools.
 If you're interested in contributing, please check out the contributing guide.

-## License

-The Player UI Devtools are licensed under the MIT license.